erantanen/buildingblocks/README.md

 ## Building Blocks

-These are very rough building blocks for python that I have created.
+These are very rough building blocks for python ideas that are in progress of being created/evolving.

-They menat to be used to extend projects and/or ideas.

-Each block has a bit of write-up inside of it.
+Each block has a bit of write-up inside of it (maybe) but should be easy to identify purpose.

-Engjoy.
+Enjoy.